CCI-GU-Sweden/eRImote-python-BIAS-Gtb/create_kernel/README.md

 ![prompt](./prompt-example.png)

-## Installing python modules in your environment with Pip
+## Installing python modules in your environment
 To install python modules we can use a conda or a program called **pip** .
 It is preferable to use conda to install most packages, however, not all packages are present in conda which is when we will use **pip**.
 For example, if we want to install the package **pandas** we can do so by running